The Taming of the Shrew

 time in Jerusalem.

-Ustinov’s
+Ustinov’s Herod

-touchingly sensitive man to slights on his tribal origins, with a witty mind.
+man to slights on his tribal origins, with a witty mind.
+And so it goes for all

-And so it goes for all the leading performances, as for all the scenes
+the leading performances, as for all the scenes primarily in the first third,

-primarily in the first third, concerned with the Annunciation (cited from
+concerned with the Annunciation (cited from Leonardo) and so forth, intricately

-Leonardo) and so forth, intricately detailed as they are, before the ministry
+detailed as they are, before the ministry of Christ takes on quite another

-every scene is to do “my Father’s business” in a series of
+aspect.
+The stand or deliberate stance in every scene is to do “my Father’s

-points that lead to an articulation of many matters.
-False piety and worldly folly
+business” in a series of points that lead to an articulation of many matters.

-killed Christ, Dreyer the film critic would say, but he is risen.
+False piety and worldly folly killed Christ, Dreyer the film critic would say,

 The piety of Jews

-is their raison d’être, they are seen so well that St. Anne is a
+is their raison d’être, they are seen so well that St. Anne is a Jewish

-Jewish mother, Zerah a sharp, watchful intellect full
+mother, Zerah a sharp, watchful intellect full of power, and Caiaphas the

-of power, and Caiaphas the holiest of men.
-Cyril Cusack as the rabbi of
+holiest of men.
+Cyril Cusack as the rabbi of Nazareth has a word with Joseph

-“there is the Law,” says the rabbi, only to be interrupted by a man
+troubled by his wife’s condition, “there is the Law,” says the rabbi, only to

-at the door, “Rabbi, may I?”
-This Hitchcockian moment (Rich and
+be interrupted by a man at the door, “rabbi, may I?”
+This Hitchcockian moment (Rich

-Strange) ends with the rabbi closing the door to continue speaking with
+and Strange) ends with the rabbi closing the door to continue speaking with

 Joseph.
-Zealots are described as “mad religious fanatics”, they
+Zealots are described as “mad religious fanatics”, they seek to restore

-Jews, the Sanhedrin meets to consider the untenable claim of divinity.
+Sanhedrin meets to consider the untenable claim of divinity.

 Jesus robed in